ASASSN-24fw: Candidate circumplanetary disk occultation of a main-sequence star: Physical model of the system

 We use our Na D observations to estimate the amount of gas in the occulter.
-For low optical depth, the equivalent width of the Na I D absorption lines should be proportional to the extinction, with the coefficient of proportionality dependent on the gas-to-dust ratio.
+For low optical depth, the equivalent width of the Na I D absorption lines should be proportional to the extinction, with the coefficient of proportionality dependent on the ratio of dust to gas-phase sodium.
 This proportionality breaks down for equivalent widths well under those seen in \jj\ \citep{pozn12}.
 The observed equivalent widths of the D$_2$ and D$_1$ lines are, correspondingly, 0.7\AA\ and 0.4\AA, after correcting for the photospheric component of Na I D absorption.
-The empirical relationships for the interstellar medium (ISM) from \citet{pozn12} suggest corresponding $A_V$ values anywhere between 0.5 and 13 magnitudes, a huge range that takes into account the uncertainty in our Na I D measurement and the large systematic uncertainty of the scaling relationships in the non-linear regime (and the validity of these relationships at high extinction values are additionally questioned in re-analysis of \citealt{murg15}).
-This range does comfortably encompass the observed value $A_V\simeq 4$ mag, and therefore there is no evidence yet in the data to suggest that the occulter is particularly gas- or dust-poor compared to diffuse interstellar medium.
+The empirical relationships for the interstellar medium (ISM) from \citet{pozn12} suggest corresponding $A_V$ values anywhere between 0.5 and 13 magnitudes, a wide range that takes into account the uncertainty in our Na I D measurement and the large systematic uncertainty of the scaling relationships in the non-linear regime (and the validity of these relationships at high extinction values are additionally questioned in re-analysis of \citealt{murg15}).
+This range does comfortably encompass the observed value $A_V\simeq 4$ mag, and therefore there is no evidence in the data to suggest that the occulter has an amount of gas-phase sodium which is anomalous for the amount of dust in the occulter.